Welcome to 'Life in a Hammock', a capture of Gayle's daily 'real time' eBlogs of our travels.

 "First Day in Spain ...
 Just Ducky!"

 We slept in until near 10:00 am before dashing off to breakfast.
 Fortunately at our hotel breakfast is served until 11:00 am.
 Some mornings even more than others I appreciate a really good cup of coffee.
 And this one did not disappoint.
 It was extra delicious!
 There certainly was quite a lot to choose from especially for meat eaters.
 The orange juice couldn’t be fresher as you did it yourself.
-A little bird hung around the restaurant rafters looking for a fallen crumb on the floor as
+A little bird hung around the restaurant rafters looking for a fallen crumb on the floor as all food ‘stations’ were covered.
+It seemed perfect … a reminder that we are well out in the country!

 What a relaxing place it is here!
 Very country!
 Each little cottage with its thatched roof, and the ‘great room’ in the Lodge with its large sculpture of different flying birds are true reminders.
 A beautiful rustic comfortable hotel.